-River red gums are often referred to as the 'ecological engineer' of the floodplain - everything relies on them to maintain health.
+River red-gums are often referred to as the 'ecological engineer' of the Murray River floodplain - everything relies on them to maintain health.
 The canopy provides a home for bats and birds, fallen limbs provide habitat for snakes and small creatures, and fallen leaves add nutrients to the water.
-When the river red gums are struggling because they are not receiving water often enough, it indicates that the floodplain is at risk.
+When the river red gums are struggling because they are not receiving water often enough, it indicates that the floodplain as a whole is not well.

-The VMFRP aims to return a more natural flooding regime across more than 14,000 hectares of high ecological value Murray River floodplain by removing blockages that stop floodwater flowing into creeks and building infrastructure like flow regulators, channels and containment banks to water the floodplain and hold water there for longer.
+The VMFRP aims to return a more natural flooding regime across around 14,000 hectares of high ecological value Murray River floodplain by removing blockages that stop floodwater from flowing into creeks and floodrunners.
+Building infrastructure like pump stations, flow regulators, and culverts to water the floodplain and hold water there for longer or allow water to drain back to the river.